JulietteArchambeau/GOPredEvalPinpin/README.md

 ##### [16_PCAplotIDpops.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/16_PCAplotIDpops.html)

-  - Generating figures for the Supplementary Information based on the PCA of the control and candidate SNPs: screeplots and PCA plots with the ALT and ARM populations highlighted.
+  - Generating additional figures based on the PCA of the control and candidate SNPs: screeplots and PCA plots with the ALT and ARM populations highlighted.

 ## License